 Equally, if it is hot, remember these places probably won’t have air con.
 When you pack a bunch of people in a small room it gets stuffy and hot.
 If you are wearing too many clothes, you may overheat and feel faint.
 Some could mistake this as a paranormal experience when really you need fresh air.

-I recently made the mistake of wearing jeans with big rips in them.
-I at the time didn’t know I was going to be doing an investigation but I got really cold, and it hurt my knees everytime I knelt down on the floor.
+I once made the mistake of wearing jeans with big rips in them because that was the fashion.
+In my defence, at the time I didn’t know I was going to be doing an investigation but I got really cold, and it hurt my knees everytime I knelt down on the floor.
 It’s not a fashion contest but you can still retain your ‘special style’.
 A lot of people wear black and there are a lot of skull or gothic style t shirts that seems to be a style of choice!
 There is no rule that says you have to wear something gothic or black if you don’t like it.
 It is more that the type of people that are into paranormal investigating do have an interest into gothic/dark things.
-If you do want to go down this line, be prepared to spend a lot of money.
 Don’t conform to a particular style because you think you have to!
-If you want to wear a bright and happy colourful shirt – go for it because it represents you (but I may make fun of you if it is super crazy).
+If you want to wear a bright and happy colourful shirt – go for it because it represents you!

 You don't have to wear team shirts

 Finally, there is no rule that you have to wear matching team shirts.
 Go for it if you want to, but you can be part of a group and not wear the shirts!
-They do however serve a purpose in a lot of cases.
-If you are running an event for example, it allows the guests to know who the investigators in charge are.
-At locations that are in suburban areas, residents sometimes might be on the lookout if they see people walking around the property. even though you will have permission to be there of course, sometimes the neighbours don't know that.
+They do serve a purpose in a lot of cases but it is not a general rule.
+If you are running an event for example, it allows the guests to know who the investigators in charge are so some sort of shirt can be helpful.
+At locations that are in suburban areas, residents sometimes might be on the lookout if they see people walking around the property.
+They may become suspicious and report it, even though you will have permission to be there of course, sometimes the neighbours don't know that.
 If they call authorities or some sort of management, when you have your team shirts on, it is easy to identify and clarify with management that you are allowed to be there.
 It can also just be a nice fun thing to do and feel a part of something.
 I did the team thing and I did the team shirt thing for a long time.
-I now don't wear a shirt, I am my own person with my own style which I like to reflect.
+After I stopped running major events, I don't wear a shirt.
+For myself, I am my own person with my own style which I like to reflect.